eltoroit/LDS_Interview/interview.md

 **READER:** Two?

 **EL TORO:** Correct.
-So you can use this technique to display a record, but not to edit them.
+So you can use this technique to display a record, but not to edit it.

 **READER:** That makes sense now.
 Please continue...